Mortgages

 Mortgages can last much longer than other personal loans and you can borrow larger sums because they’re secured against the property’s value.

-You can get a mortgage on your own, or you can apply for a joint mortgage with someone else.
+You can get a mortgage on your own or apply for a joint mortgage with someone else.

 You’ll need to pay for part of the property yourself; this is known as a deposit.